OpenSourceEconomics/ruspy/docs/source/estimation.rst

 The estimation package works with a `pandas.DataFrame
 <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_
-asinput.
+as input.
 Each observation in the DataFrame has to be indexed by the "Bus_ID" and the "period" of observation.
 These two identifiers have to be combined by the `pandas.MultiIndex
 <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.MultiIndex.html>`_.